 Whether you’re traveling by car, train, or airplane, always prepare.
 Your planning effort will vary depending on your travel time, of course, but the process remains the same.

 What are the food options along the way?

 Here are a few travel-friendly snacks that pack up well and won’t cause any headache going through airport security.

-Most restaurants, fast-food chains and airport vendors serve very basic, plain salads.
+Most restaurants, fast-food chains, and airport vendors serve basic, plain salads.
 Packing nuts, boiled eggs, and avocados to add extra calories to the salad will help keep you full and satisfied for a meal.
 Fresh lemons and limes make a great, healthy salad dressing in lieu of the highly-processed, sugar-loaded pre-packaged dressing.

 Vacation Homes or Condos